cecat/Photon-Util-Watch/README.md

 While the reporting loop is running I have three interrupt timers to do that measurements (and determine things like duration).
-One timer checks the sump every 2 seconds (since its typical runtime is 15-25s);
+1. One timer checks the sump every 2 seconds (since its typical runtime is 15-25s)
-another checks both the HVAC and water heater, and tracks how many times the sump runs in a 30min window (a lot means I should be paying attention just in case).
-This one runs about 4x a minute, which is plenty often).
+2. Another checks both the HVAC and water heater, and tracks how many times the sump runs in a 30min window (a lot means I should be paying attention just in case).
+This one runs about every 17s, which is plenty often.
-A third interrupt runs about every 30 minutes and checks to see if the sump is running hard.
+3. A third interrupt runs about every 30 minutes and checks to see if the sump is running hard.
 If so then that's published and through webhooks it triggers a text message letting me know to keep an eye on things.

 Partly because I am not sure how robust the Photon is to simultaneous interrupts I set these three timers